DinoSuarez/ProtoHUD/README.md

 about the environment that is visible from inside the helmet, such as temperature/ humidity, and the current time.
 This code should be fairly lightweight and modular, but will likely end up being ESP-specific for however I implement the time-query function.

-----// TODO //----

-* figure out which method to use for internet connection.
-Connect ESP32 to phone hotspot, bluetooth, or be extra and give it a SIM card?